 The urban-infill location enables a high utilization of scarce infill land and leverages existing infrastructure.
 Prologis is restoring the waterfront ecosystem, eliminating potential health risks and bringing new businesses to an area targeted by Jersey City for revitalization.
-The Pulaski Distribution Center is slated to be an 878,000 square foot (81,000)
+The Pulaski Distribution Center is slated to be an 878,000 square foot (81,000 equare mater) development designed in ac square meter) development designed in accordance with LEED standards.